OpenDevEd/M5Stack-Devices/README.md

 # Acknowledgement

-Generated with help from LLMs (ChatGPT, Claude, Gemini).
+Generated with help from LLMs (ChatGPT, Claude, Gemini, Cursor).